 Dublin City Council wishes to acknowledge and thank the individuals, organisations, elected members and staff who contributed in the preparation of this Litter Management Plan during the consultation and review process.
-A broad range of views were received by Dublin City Council through the statutory consultation period held in xx of 2020.
+A broad range of views was received by Dublin City Council through the statutory consultation period held between February and June of 2020.